avi-jit/avi-jit.github.io/index.md

 # Updates

+**June 2019:** Joining University of Southern California as a PhD student.
+I'll be working with [Pedro Szekely](http://usc-isi-i2.github.io/szekely/) and [Jay Pujara](https://www.jaypujara.org) at the [Center on Knowledge Graphs](http://usc-isi-i2.github.io/home/), Information Sciences Institute, Los Angeles.
+Looking forward to the [DARPA Machine Commonsense](https://www.darpa.mil/program/machine-common-sense) project.
+I will be supported by the Annenberg Fellowship!

+**May 2019:** Defended my Master's thesis on Opinion Mining with word and contextualized embeddings.
+Bidding adieu to a great five years at IIT BHU :)

+**May 2019:** Paper accepted (co-authors: Biplav Srivastava and Anil Kumar Singh) at the [RepEval 2019](https://repeval2019.github.io/program/) workshop.
+See you at [NAACL](https://naacl2019.org), June 2-7, Minneapolis!

+**January 2019:** Accepted into the PhD programs at University of Southern California, Los Angeles and Northeastern University, Boston.

+**December 2018:** Three amazing job offers from Samsung, Myntra, and Headout.

 **21st April 2018:** My long short film [Stopping by Woods](https://www.youtube.com/watch?v=Uy_3XKqsJZk) is now on YouTube (EDIT: around **45,000 views**).
 Do watch and hit like if you like!

-**14th March 2018:** In the summer of 2018, I'll be heading to Northeastern University for an internship under [Dr. Byron Wallace](http://www.byronwallace.com/)'s guidance.
+**March 2018:** In the summer of 2018, I'll be heading to Northeastern University for an internship under [Dr. Byron Wallace](http://www.byronwallace.com/)'s guidance.
 See you in Boston!

-**2nd Feb 2018:** We're done with the shooting of my upcoming short film (tentatively) titled _Stopping by woods_.
+**Feb 2018:** We're done with the shooting of my upcoming short film (tentatively) titled _Stopping by woods_.
 So excited to begin editing as soon as my mid semesters end!

-**15th December 2017:** We're organising the [2nd workshop on Review Opinion Diversification](https://sites.google.com/view/revopid-2018) at ACM Hypertext (9-12 July, 2018).
+**December 2017:** We're organising the [2nd workshop on Review Opinion Diversification](https://sites.google.com/view/revopid-2018) at ACM Hypertext (9-12 July, 2018).
 See you in Baltimore!